Art retreats in magical, faraway places beckon...

 "Art washes away from the soul the dust of everyday life", said Pablo Picasso and I am sure that, once you have experienced one or more of these fabulous art retreats, you will agree.

-Ruth has built up strong relationships with leading practitioners, who guide participants through the processes of making art.
+Ruth built up strong relationships with leading practitioners, who guided participants through the processes of making art.
 These masters are able to draw out students' ability and demonstrate different ways of seeing and responding to subjects.

 TRANSCENDING THE ORDINARY

 Although technical help was always available on all art retreats, these master classes, below, were not about mere techniques, however interesting those may have been, but more about transcending the ordinary to reach students' own unique way of experiencing and responding creatively.

 Through problem solving steps and the example of highly skilled artists/teachers, participants experienced a new perspective and level of creative skills.
 Various abilities were catered for at all art retreats - from beginners to established artists.

 Luxurious accommodation, delicious food and guided tours ensured

 that participants could concentrate on photography, writing or painting

 EXAMPLES OF PREVIOUS ARTISTS RETREATS - please note that airfares and some meals were not included.